 As this is primarily a blog about having wine the way you want it, I wanted to take the opportunity to talk a little about Australian wine and wine tours.
-Wine tours are a great way to taste and experience the work and effort that goes into creating your favourite tipple.
-One of the easiest ways to organise one of these is through a site like Check-In as it has a section that you can search various activities – wine tasting tours being one of them.
+Wine tours are a great way to taste and experience the work and effort that goes into creating your favorite tipple.
+One of the easiest ways to organize one of these is through a site like Check-In as it has a section where you can search various activities – wine-tasting tours being one of them.
 If you are unfamiliar with Australian wine, or just not sure where to start your adventure, in the following post you will learn more about Australia’s top 5 wine regions.

 Margaret River in South West Australia

-Margaret River is home to many world famous, high end wine produces, a lot of which are run by families.
+Margaret River is home to many world-famous, high-end wine producers, a lot of which are run by families.
 The region itself is naturally beautiful, full of quaint and quiet towns and painting-worthy landscapes.
 The wines Margaret River is renowned for are Semillon and Sauvignon Blanc.
 However, some great reds have come from this region too, including Cabernet Merlot.
 The wineries worth visiting in my opinion are Leeuwin Estate and Sandalford.

 Clare Valley in South East Australia

 Clare Valley is situated very close to Adelaide and is perhaps one of the most beautiful wine regions in all of Australia.
 It is not as well-known as some of the others on this list but has a unique character which is a combination of magical vineyards, stone architecture, and good old-fashioned Aussie bushland.
 The oldest and most famous winery in Clare Valley is Sevenhill, which was established by priests in 1851.